aws-observability/aws-otel-python-instrumentation/README.md

         </blockquote>
       </td>
       <td>
-        <p>Set to <code>disabled</code> to disable all of the above instrumentations.
+        <p>Set to <code>disabled</code> to force all of the above instrumentations to remain disabled.
 Set to <code>enabled</code> to force all of the above instrumentations to load.</p>
         <blockquote>
           <p>[!NOTE]</p>
           <p>When agent observability is enabled (<code>AGENT_OBSERVABILITY_ENABLED=true</code>), instrumentation is skipped when a conflicting third-party instrumentation is detected for the same framework.</p>
-          <p>You may set <code>AWS_GENAI_INSTRUMENTATION=disabled</code> to disable all of the above instrumentations if you are using another instrumentation source and automatic detection does not work.
+          <p>You may set <code>AWS_GENAI_INSTRUMENTATION=disabled</code> to force all of the above instrumentations to remain disabled if you are using another instrumentation source and automatic detection does not work.
 If another third-party instrumentation is installed, you should uninstall it or otherwise resolve any dependency conflicts before using the above instrumentations.</p>
           <p>You may set <code>AWS_GENAI_INSTRUMENTATION=enabled</code> to force the above instrumentations to load.
 We recommend that you do not use this setting when third-party instrumentation for the same framework is enabled, because both instrumentations may run and produce duplicate or inconsistent telemetry.</p>
         </blockquote>
         <br>